WBNS-FM: Sports format

 On January 26, 2009, at 2 PM, WBNS-FM began a simulcast of AM sister station WBNS "1460 The Fan."
 WBNS-FM became "97.1 The Fan."
 The final song played on Mix 97.1 was "Leave Out All The Rest" by Linkin Park.

 On June 11, 2019, The Columbus Dispatch announced it was selling its broadcasting assets, including WBNS-AM-FM-TV, to Tegna Inc., for $535 million in cash.
 The deal was expected to close in the third quarter of 2019, pending Federal Communications Commission approval.
 The sale was completed on August 8.

 Over time, WBNS-FM became the exclusive home of local Columbus-based sports shows, while WBNS 1460 AM airs the national ESPN Radio Network feed.
 The AM station is also heard on one of WBNS-FM's HD Radio digital subchannels.
 In May 2024, the BetQL Network, carrying sports gambling shows, began airing on WBNS-FM-HD3.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed on March 16, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WBNS AM/FM/TV from being integrated into WCMH.